ahmohbati/SecOn/Squert.md

   * Asset data from PRADS (if PRADS and pads_agent are enabled)
   * HTTP logs from Bro (if http_agent is enabled)

-* Can natively pivot to TCP transcripts from full packet capture
+* Can natively pivot to full packet capture transcripts for TCP traffic.
+To do this, click on the Event ID.

-* Can also pivot to ELSA to query Bro logs

-If you need to change the IP address that Squert uses to pivot to ELSA, you can use the following code copied from /usr/bin/sosetup (replacing $IP with your actual IP address or hostname):
+* Can pivot to ELSA to query Bro logs.
+To do this, click an IP address, port, or signature, and then click ELSA.
+In Security Onion 14.04, Squert pivots to ELSA using a relative hyperlink, so it should use the same hostname or IP address that you used to connect to Squert.
+If you're still using Security Onion 12.04 and you need to change the IP address that Squert uses to pivot to ELSA, you can use the following code copied from /usr/bin/sosetup (replacing $IP with your actual IP address or hostname):
 ```
 # Pivot from Squert to ELSA
 URL="https://$IP:3154/?query_string=\"\${var}\"%20groupby:program"